Building an EU AI Act Compliance Team: Roles and Responsibilities

 For Enterprises

 - Phase 1 (Immediate): Establish a dedicated AI compliance function with a named AI Compliance Officer.
 Form an AI Governance Committee with cross-functional representation.
-Commission a comprehensive AI system inventory across all business units and geographies.
+Commission a complete AI system inventory across all business units and geographies.

 - Phase 2 (3-6 months): Conduct risk classification for all inventoried AI systems.
 Begin fundamental rights impact assessments for high-risk systems.
-Develop the organization's AI compliance policy framework and integrate it with existing compliance management systems.
+Develop the organisation's AI compliance policy framework and integrate it with existing compliance management systems.

 Governance Frameworks